Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Literature Review

-\paragraph{Online bipartite matching.} Online bipartite matching has long been a foundational problem in the study of online algorithms.
-Under adversarial arrivals, one of the most influential results is due to \cite{karp1990optimal}, who established a seminal competitive ratio of $1 - 1/e$.
+Online bipartite matching has long been a foundational problem in the study of online algorithms.
+In the context of adversarial arrivals, one of the most influential results is due to \cite{karp1990optimal}, who established a seminal competitive ratio of $1 - 1/e$.
 For an overview of the extensive literature on related variants, we refer readers to the survey by \cite{mehta2013online}.
-In settings where arrivals follow known distributions, a prominent research direction focuses on prophet inequalities by benchmarking online algorithms against the offline optimum.
+In settings where arrivals follow known distributions, a prominent research direction focuses on \textit{prophet inequalities}, which benchmark online algorithms against the offline optimum.
 This line of work has gained considerable attention in Bayesian selection and matching problems; see the comprehensive review by \citet{ma2024randomized}.
-More recently, there has been growing interest in benchmarking against the online optimum.
-This direction was initiated by the breakthrough of \cite{papadimitriou2021online}, with subsequent advances by \cite{braverman2022max}, \cite{naor2025online}, and \cite{braverman2025new}.
-Parallel developments have also emerged in continuous-time models \citep{aouad2020dynamic, kessel2022stationary, amanihamedani2024improved}.
-The currently prevalent approach is the proposal-based algorithm framework introduced by \cite{braverman2025new}, which employs pivot sampling to generate proposals.
-In contrast, our method adopts independent sampling and extends this framework to accommodate more complex resource availability structures.
-Moreover, we incorporate customer choice models, thereby broadening the applicability of the proposal-based approach to settings of assortment optimization.